 - does not detract from the streetscape values of the locality. - 2.
 Storage of any kind is not permitted within the building setback area. - 3.
-Zero side and rear setbacks are permitted between allotments subject to meeting fire rating requirements. - 4.
-Pedestrian access should be provided to all landscaped setback areas for maintenance and security purposes. - 5.
-A setback of 30m from the eastern boundary (where is adjoins rural residential land) is required, and 20m from the western and southern boundaries.
+Zero side and rear setbacks are permitted between allotments subject to meeting fire rating requirements. - Pedestrian access should be provided to all landscaped setback areas for maintenance and security purposes. - 5.
+Setbacks from the eastern and southern boundaries of the site are to be provided in accordance with the landscape plan and sections prepared by Clouston Associates dated August 2012.